JetBrains/teamcity-documentation/topics/configuring-general-settings.md

 ### Publishing Symlinks

 A symbolic link (symlink or soft link) is a Linux file that points to other files or directories and represents their absolute or relative path.
-If a directory that you need to publish as a build artifact contains symlinks, you can do one of the following:
+If a directory that you need to publish as a build artifact contains symlinks, you can choose one of two possible modes:

-* Publish the directory with symlinks included as symlinks.
+* Published archives include symlinks as symlinks.
 This is the default behavior.
 You can explicitly decorate an artifact path with the `teamcity:symbolicLinks` attribute to force this behavior.

   ```Plain Text
   #teamcity:symbolicLinks=as-is